Odizinne/ssrc/README.md

 Arguments:

 - `-a, --audio` play audio on the host
-- `-c, --client-resolution WidthXHeight` bypass client resolution autodetection.
+- `-c, --client-resolution "WidthXHeight"` bypass client resolution autodetection.
 Usefull if the resolution take too much time to set and if you always stream to the same device.
+- `-o, --openrgb "HexColorCode"` Use OpenRGB to turn on your lights to the desired color when stream is active.
+Turn off at stream end.

 ## How does it work